zhangmozhe/retarget_IQA/README.md

 Under the folder 'retargetme_codes', run the main.m function

 ## Folder structure
 Our image retargeting assessment method runs based on the half-way domain image registration, SED edge detection and saliency map.
-We store all the intermediate results in the folder 'retargetme_data'.
+We store all the intermediate results in the folder [retargetme_data](https://hkustconnect-my.sharepoint.com/personal/bzhangai_connect_ust_hk/_layouts/15/guestaccess.aspx?docid=0f0140474bd71408f9d85b472f762235f&authkey=AQdwn_GOu1zqJ0w6F33c59M&e=301e1d996c4a4385b63509431f7f598c).
 Please download this folder and place it under the root directory of the project.
 The folder is structured as following:

 - 'source': all the original image
 - 'resized_source': the resized source image